SHARIFF-MOHAMED-ABDI/practical-assignment-1/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is  not licensed under the MIT License

 ---